How I replaced an incandescent bell push light with LEDs. The bell push operates a door chime powered by AC from a bell

 See How I Extended My Door Bell

-I recently extended my door bell/chime so that it can be heard in my house extension and in my shed.
+I’ve since extended my door bell/chime.
+Now I can hear in my house extension and in my shed.
 Here is a post describing how I did it using wireless technology: Extending The Door Bell In My Home.